 - Allergies.
 Food, environmental, and seasonal allergies, such as pollen, dust, grass, grain, and flea saliva can cause a host of symptoms in dogs that often include dry skin.

 - Hyperkeratosis.
-An idiopathic condition that leads to a buildup of skin growth on your dog’s nose.
+Hyperkeratosis is an idiopathic condition that leads to a buildup of skin growth on your dog’s nose.
 It can become cracked, dry, or crusty and be susceptible to infection.

 - Seasonal flank alopecia.
-A skin condition where affected dogs lose patches of hair on a seasonal basis.
+It’s a skin condition where affected dogs lose patches of hair on a seasonal basis.
 It’s generally confined to the flank areas but can sometimes be seen on the bridge of the nose.
-Both flanks lose hair symmetrically and it can potentially lead to infection.
+Both flanks lose hair symmetrically.

 - Flea bites.
 Flea allergy dermatitis, which is an allergic reaction to flea saliva, is one of the most common skin disorders in dogs.

 - Nutritional deficiencies.
-Nutritional problems occur most commonly when dogs and cats are fed imbalanced homemade diets.
+Nutritional problems occur most commonly when dogs and cats are fed imbalanced diets.

 - Dirt.
 Environmental dermatitis sometimes can occur when dogs come into contact with substances in the dirt, leading to redness, swelling, rashes, and itchy skin.